Speech & Drama

 Speech Choirs and Readers Theatre

-Marks will not be awarded and only an adjudication comment will be given.
+Marks will not be awarded; only an adjudication comment will be given.

 Readers Theatre – Own Choice